SV

 Correct Answer: C. Chloroplasts

 The passage states that photosynthesis takes place in the chloroplasts of plant cells.
 This is where the light-dependent and light-independent reactions occur to produce glucose and oxygen.
-Mastering this concept helps in solving grammar-based questions in competitive examinations like SSC and banking exams.
+Mastering this concept helps in solving grammar-based questions in competitive.

 4